joshbegley/nyt-latest/previous.md

 https://nytimes.com/live/2024/10/20/world/israel-hamas-yahya-sinwar-news/dozens-of-palestinians-are-dead-or-missing-after-an-israeli-airstrike-in-northern-gaza-officials-say

 **Haason Reddick ends holdout, agrees to restructured contract with Jets**\
-`Haason Reddick and the New York Jets reached agreement on an adjusted contract, per agent Drew Rosenhaus; Reddick plans to report to the team on Monday morning.`\
+`The defensive end is expected to report to the team on Monday.`\
 https://nytimes.com/athletic/5856674/2024/10/20/haason-reddick-jets-contract-agreement/

 **West Ham self-destruct and expose deep-rooted issues**\